MicrosoftDocs/dynamics365smb-docs/financials/projects-how-invoice-jobs.md

 You can invoice the whole job from the **Job Task Lines** window or only invoice selected billable lines from the **Planning Lines** window.
 Invoicing can be done after the job is finished or at certain intervals during the job's progress based on an invoicing schedule.

+> [!NOTE]
-**Note**: If you select **Billable** in the **Job Line Type** field on the purchase documents for job-related purchases, then job planning lines that are ready to be invoiced to the customer are created.
+>   If you select **Billable** in the **Job Line Type** field on the purchase documents for job-related purchases, then job planning lines that are ready to be invoiced to the customer are created.
 For more information, see [How to: Manage Project Supplies](projects-how-manage-project-supplies.md).

 ## To create and post a job sales invoice
 You can create an invoice for a job or for one or more job tasks for a customer when either the work to be invoiced is complete or the date for invoicing based on an invoicing schedule has been reached.